quicwg/base-drafts/draft-ietf-quic-transport.md

 From the "open" state, either endpoint can send a frame with the FIN flag set, which causes the stream to transition into one of the "half-closed" states.
 This flag can be set on the frame that opens the stream, which causes the stream to immediately become "half-closed".
-An endpoint sending an FIN flag causes the stream state to become "half-closed (local)".
-An endpoint receiving a FIN flag causes the stream state to become "half-closed (remote)" once all preceding data has arrived.
-The receiving endpoint MUST NOT consider the stream state to have changed until all data has arrived.
+Once an endpoint has completed sending all stream data and a STREAM frame with a FIN flag, including any retransmissions, the stream state becomes "half-closed (local)".
+When an endpoint receives all stream data a FIN flag the stream state becomes "half-closed (remote)".
+An endpoint MUST NOT consider the stream state to have changed until all data has either been acknowledged or received.

 A RST_STREAM frame on an "open" stream causes the stream to become "half-closed".
 A stream that becomes "open" as a result of sending or receiving